FOR IMMEDIATE RELEASE March 11, 2016

 The Mississippi Army National Guard has deployed 80 troops in south Mississippi to assist county emergency operations if needed with high water vehicles and security.
 Gov. Phil Bryant authorized the use of the National Guard in the Executive Order and State of Emergency issued Thursday.

-The Mississippi Department of Transportation is reporting 23 roads (see below) affected by flooding.
+The Mississippi Department of Transportation is reporting more than 20 state roads affected by flooding.
 For the latest information on road conditions please visit the Mississippi Department of Transportation’s website at www.mstraffic.com or call 5-1-1.

 MEMA has deployed 220,000 sandbags, pallets of bottled water and tarps at the request of affected counties.